MiVE: Multiscale Vision-language features for reference-guided video Editing¶

 -

-- Function: Enables the condition signal to carry both VLM shallow spatial details and deep global semantics.
+- Function: Enables condition signals to carry both spatial details from shallow VLM layers and global semantics from deep layers.

 -

-Reference-Aware Latent Encoding (Reference Frame Temporal Prepend + Dual-Branch Channel Concatenation):
+Reference-Aware Latent Encoding (Temporal Prepend + Dual-Branch Channel Concat):

-- Function: Provides the model with both an appearance anchor (from the reference image) and a motion anchor (from the source video) without introducing masks.
+- Function: Provides both appearance anchors (from reference) and motion anchors (from source) without introducing masks.

-- Design Motivation: \(z_{ref}\) serves as both appearance and structural anchor—temporal prepend ensures every attention layer can access it, and dual-branch channel concatenation aligns control (source video) and target (to be generated) signals at the latent level, avoiding the mask-guided method's pitfalls with inaccurate masks in fast motion/complex backgrounds.
+- Design Motivation: Makes \(z_{ref}\) both an appearance and structural anchor.
+Temporal prepending ensures every attention layer sees it, while dual-branch channel concatenation aligns control (source) and target (to-be-generated) signals at the latent level, avoiding mask inaccuracies in fast-motion scenarios.

 -

-- Function: Replaces asymmetric cross-attention with symmetric, long-sequence self-attention, allowing condition and visual tokens to mutually query/key/value in the same space.
+- Function: Replaces asymmetric cross-attention with a symmetric long-sequence self-attention, allowing condition and visual tokens to query each other in the same space.

-- Design Motivation: In cross-attention, vision queries text but text cannot query vision, preventing fine-grained bidirectional correspondence; unified self-attention is naturally symmetric, enabling the model to learn modality alignment rather than being artificially separated.
-Per-token AdaLN addresses the engineering issue where "clean and noisy signals are polluted by the same time embedding," ensuring the reference frame remains stable throughout denoising.
+- Design Motivation: Unified self-attention is naturally symmetric, allowing the model to learn modality alignment.
+Per-token AdaLN solves the engineering problem where clean signals are "polluted" by noisy time embeddings, keeping the reference frame stable.

 Loss & Training¶